PlanetNLP

-Should I take an NLP Training?
+Should You take an NLP Training?

 Generally NLP Seminars can be split into 3 types: